-- VINZ is under no contractual obligation to supply information or copies of the PPI Report to a third party.
+- The PPI Report is for VINZ’s customer and VINZ is under no contractual obligation to supply information or copies of the PPI Report to a third party.

 - You agree to pay the PPI fee to VINZ at the time of booking the PPI.
 This prepayment is subject to VINZ’s Cancellation and Refund Policy.

-- VINZ liability to you for any errors in the PPI Report will be limited to the fee received by VINZ for preparing the PPI Report.
+- VINZ liability to you for any errors, omissions, defects or damages in reliance of the PPI Report will be limited to the fee received by VINZ for preparing the PPI Report.

-VINZ does not conduct a PPI on the following, instead VINZ recommends you obtain a specialised inspection specifically for the vehicle type:
+VINZ does not conduct a PPI on the following vehicles and instead VINZ recommends you obtain a specialised inspection specifically for the vehicle type: